-- Organically grown seeds, seedlings and planting stock. - Non-organically produced untreated seed and planting stock when an equivalent organic variety is not "commercially available". - Non-organically produced perennials if grown out for 1 year prior to selling plants as organic. - Non-synthetic seed and planting stock treatments, such as hot water, legume inoculants, pelletization (when not involving prohibited substances). - Seed and planting stock treatments are only permitted if all ingredients are documented to comply with the National Organic Standards or unless mandated by State and Federal phytosanitary regulations.
+- Organic seeds - Non-organic, untreated seeds when an equivalent organic variety is not "commercially available". - Organic seed is always required for edible sprout production (with no commercial availability provision). - Non-synthetic seed treatments, such as hot water, legume inoculants, pelletization (when not involving prohibited substances). - Seed treatments are only permitted if all ingredients are documented to comply with the National Organic Standards or unless mandated by State and Federal phytosanitary regulations. - Substances used by a seed purveyor prior to the harvest of their non-organic seeds for sale and use in organic production are not considered "treatment".